Skip to main content

 Account Ownership Verification

-Before a user can participate in your campaign, you may want to prove they actually own the X handle they provided.
+Before a user can participate in a campaign, you may want to prove they actually own the X handle they provided.
 A common pattern:

 import secrets